orcwg/cra-attestations/minutes/2025-10-21-mom-cra-attestations.md

 - Set of guidelines target different scenarios that could end up as recommendations that can be shared later next year (6-7 months).
 - The plan is to use this workstream to draft the recommendations to the European Commission.
 - We’ll figure out how to contribute to a potential delegated act on the topic.
 - In later stages, we should develop kind of checklist, it will keep it in mind and revisit it in later stages of the work.
+Idea proposed
-Idea proposed \- Use the checklist to build an independent  ISO, etc submission \- or fed into ETSI via an IETF ID-\> RFC stream \-
+  - Use the checklist to build an independent  ISO, etc submission
+  - or fed into ETSI via an IETF ID->RFC stream
 - For those who have materials, please open a PR to submit them

 ### Contribution guidelines \- how to make a proposal